realyxl/REFramework/README.md

 A fork of [praydog/REFramework](https://github.com/praydog/REFramework) adding a Wine / Apple Game Porting Toolkit (D3DMetal) code path so RE Engine mods can load on macOS.
 Work in progress.
 The Wine path is gated on `is_wine()`; the Windows / Proton path is unchanged.
+Worked on both GPTK3 and GPTK4.

 ## Use